tomaszmichalak/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/custom-component.md

     }
     ```

+8. Build and compile the `ui.frontend` module using NPM:

+     ```shell
+    $ cd ~/code/aem-guides-wknd/ui.frontend
+    $ npm run dev
+    ```

-8. Build and deploy the `ui.apps` project, which will transitively build and include the `ui.frontend` project, to a local AEM instance using Maven:
+9. Build and deploy the `ui.apps` project, which will transitively include the `ui.frontend` project, to a local AEM instance using Maven:

     ```shell
     $ cd ~/code/aem-guides-wknd/ui.apps
     $ mvn clean install -PautoInstallPackage
     ```

     >[!TIP]
     >